Financial advice for Bolton businesses

 We are currently processing all applications received for the following grants;

 - Local Restrictions Support Grant (Closed)

 The team are working extremely hard to process and assess all applications as quickly as possible and are aiming to process applications within 28 days of receipt of a full application (including all supporting information).
-Eligibility for all grants will be assessed at the same time so you only need to apply once, this includes the Closed Business Lockdown Payment.
+Eligibility for all grants will be assessed at the same time so you only need to apply once.

 If you do not receive any communication after 28 days from the date you submitted your full application, please get back in touch with us by emailing firstname.lastname@example.org and we will look into your application further.

 The Government has announced the introduction of grant support for non-essential retail, hospitality, accommodation, leisure, personal care and gym businesses in England.
 This one-off grant is called Restart Grant and is available for businesses in these sectors with a current business rates account.